evl2001/ohif-viewer-XNAT-plugin/README.md

 - Transpiled JSON fetching code for IE11 compatibility."
 - Removed Snapshot description from help menu, since it is currently disabled in the viewer.
 - View Session button now correctly appears for guests.
+- Fixed memory leak issue (pulled from fix in OHIF master).

 IE 11 Support:
 - Transitioned to meteor-build-client-fixed2 build tool to generate legacy bundles.